Downton Abbey (film): Plot

-Anna (Joanne Froggatt) and Mr Bates (Brendan Coyle) rally the Downton staff into retaking control of Downton's operations while the royal couple is still visiting.
-Barrow and Ellis trick Mr Wilson (David Haig), the Page of the Backstairs, into ordering some of the royal staff to return home to London early.
-Anna slips a strong sedative into the tea of the royal chef, Monsieur Courbet and Wilson himself is "accidentally" locked in his room.
-Anna has surmised that Miss Lawton (Susan Lynch), the Queen's dresser, is stealing the house's items and leverages her knowledge of Lawton's crimes to compel her to alter a gown for Lady Hexham.
-Then the Downton staff, with the assistance of Mr Molesley (Kevin Doyle) and Albert, manage the dinner that marks the end of the royal visit.
+Anna and Mr Bates rally the Downton staff into retaking control of Downton's operations while the royal couple is still visiting.
+Barrow and Ellis trick Mr Wilson, the Page of the Backstairs, into ordering some of the royal staff to return home to London early.
+Anna slips a strong sedative into the tea of the royal chef, Monsieur Courbet, and Wilson himself is "accidentally" locked in his room.
+Anna has surmised that Miss Lawton, the Queen's dresser, is stealing the house's items and leverages her knowledge of Lawton's crimes to compel her to alter a gown for Lady Hexham.
+Then the Downton staff, with the assistance of the footmen Mr Molesley and Albert, manage the dinner that marks the end of the royal visit.
 The revised menu elicits high praise from the King, which in turn prompts Molesley to break protocol and announce that it was the Downton staff, not the royal staff, that produced it.

 That evening, Barrow and Ellis make a trip to York.
 Ellis visits his parents, while Barrow waits for him at a pub.
 A man at the pub invites Barrow to an underground gay nightclub, but shortly after their arrival there, police raid the venue and arrest the attendees.
 Ellis, also a closeted gay man, soon learns what happened and uses his position in the royal household to get Barrow released from police custody.
-Isobel (Penelope Wilton) deduces that Lucy is Maud's illegitimate daughter, which is why she stands to inherit Maud's estate.
+Isobel deduces that Lucy is Maud's illegitimate daughter, which is why she stands to inherit Maud's estate.
 Isobel challenges Maud to explain the situation to Violet.

-The next morning, Henry (Matthew Goode) returns home after travelling abroad and joins the Crawleys at Harewood House, along with the royal family.
+The next morning, Mary's husband Henry Talbot returns home after travelling abroad and joins the Crawleys at Harewood House, along with the royal family.
 During the ball that evening at Harewood, Princess Mary informs her parents that Tom helped save her marriage by convincing her to remain with her husband and she encourages the King to speak with Tom.
 He approaches Tom and expresses gratitude, also implying that he's aware of Tom's role in thwarting the assassination attempt at the parade.

-The King releases Bertie from his obligation to join the Prince of Wales on a three-month tour of Africa, which the King had requested earlier in the visit.
+The King releases Bertie from his obligation to join the Prince of Wales on a three-month tour of British Africa, which the King had requested earlier in the visit.
 Bertie had initially accepted the commitment, but he later wished to back out of the trip after learning of Edith's pregnancy.
-Thanks to Cora (Elizabeth McGovern) and the Queen's intervention, the King had a change of heart and rescinded his request.
+Thanks to Cora and the Queen's intervention, the King had a change of heart and rescinded his request.
+Cora reveals "Bertie asked the King...I asked, the Queen".
 Meanwhile, Maud privately confesses to Violet that Lucy is her daughter, which is why she made Lucy her heir instead of Robert.
 Violet finally understands the situation and the two reconcile.
 Violet then begins plotting to keep Maud's estate in the Crawley family in the future through a union of Tom and Lucy, as she had taken notice of the pair's budding romance earlier.